January 7, 2021

 Extracurricular activities (school sports, music, arts, other programs).

-Starting the 2020-21 school year After an unusual end to last school year, we are very excited to welcome students and school staff back into our classrooms.
-We know this school year will be different, but we have an opportunity to work together, to be creative and set a positive example for our students of how we can be resilient when presented with challenges.
+We are very excited to welcome students and school staff back into our classrooms.
+We know this school year will be somewhat a continuation of our experiences we had last year with a few differences.
+Once again, we have an opportunity to work together through creativity setting a positive example for our students of how we can be resilient when presented with challenges.

 The health and safety of students and school staff is our first priority.
 Our school is adapting our operations and programming to meet the health and safety guidelines for K-12 school settings set by Yukon’s Chief Medical Officer of Health.